WhiteCoreSim/WhiteCore-Dev/WhiteCoreSim/ReadMe.txt

 You can quickly set a few options to customise your WhiteCore installation.
 To do this, modify the commented out settings in 'MyWorld.ini' located in the 'Config' folder.
-This will allow you to set the name of your Sim, configure your default region and specify an addrees to use if you do not want to use your external IP.
+This will allow you to set the name of your Sim, configure your default region and specify an address to use if you do not want to use your external IP.

 ** Grid mode **